Cape-Fear-Makers-Guild/cfmg-crm/README.md

 - User changes his/her details -> email trustees
 - Someone adds instructions -> email trustees ? deelnemers ?
-- Any mutations on storage space - email deelnemers Email owner separare if the change is made by someone else but the owner.
-  Email trusteeds if > 30 days or extension on a auto-approve 30 days.
-- Box changes - email trusteeds
-  Email owner separare if the change is made by someone else but the owner.

 # Current design